grossqx/wormhole/README.md

 # TODOs:

-wormhole tool
-- backup and restore
-    - run backup or restore over one or all docker stacks
-        - stop stack
-        - run backups/restores
+docker setup:
-        - run stack
+- DNS troubleshooting
-- sync backup folder to other hosts

 wormholed.sh
 - auto-updates
     - system updates (nfs, ssh, etc.)
     - wormhole updates
+- detect new drives as migration cadidates
 - help

-docker setup:
-- DNS troubleshooting
+wormhole tool
+- sync backup folder to other hosts

 server:
 - create api-keys and example config file from node-red if they are not present